thunderbikes/STM-32-Relay-Circuit/README.md

 ### `allRelaysOpen()`

-Opens all relays to avoid conflicts when switching between states.
+- Opens all relays to avoid conflicts when switching between states.
+- Safety checks in place to ensure relays are actually open

 ### `allDigitalRead()`